Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

 Don't buy this type of coverage unless you CANNOT qualify for regular life insurance.

 This type of final expense insurance is expensive, always has a waiting period and won’t pay out full death benefit amount for death by disease/illness in the first two or three years, and it’s usually only offered at low amounts like $50,000 or less to only cover final expenses.

 It is a good thing to know that some life insurance for the severely overweight is available.

 If You’re Denied Life Insurance Due to Weight

 First thing you need to do if you’re denied, is to make sure your case has been shopped to all the top life insurance companies.

-Most agents, brokers or insurance website’s only offer a limited number of companies, so there could be a company or 2 that may offer you a decent policy.
+Most agents, brokers or insurance website’s only offer a limited number of companies, so there could be a company or 2 that has more liberal guidelines on life insurance and obesity.